ZCG808/zhuochenggan.github.io/projects/LeetCode.md

 Currently, I'm focused on utilizing Java to solve a problem involving data structure, algorithms, and dynamic programming in the most optimal way.
 As my skills become more fluent in these focuses, I would like to expand my portfolio into databases and Python problem-solving.

-Going through leet code exercises helps me to keep my coding skills active and expand my knowledge of algorithm design, it also pushes me to find the most optimal solution.
+Going through leetcode exercises helps me to keep my coding skills active and expand my knowledge of algorithm design, it also pushes me to find the most optimal solution.
 I would often face similar problems as many software engineers, such as the tradeoff between time complexity and space complexity, and that is with user responsiveness and experience in consideration.